devxiexie/spinning-stocks/README.md

-making a stock spinner wheel
+making a stock spinner wheel, random stocks on a spinner